MehdiDr/Todo-App/README.md

     * archive your task.

-* When the task is finished : she become overline.
+* When the task is finished : it turns to overline style.
-* When the deadline of the task is over : she become red.
+* When the deadline of the task is over : it turns to red.
-* When the task is archived : she become grey tint.
+* When the task is archived : it turns to grey tint.

 # Usage

 Success the test !

+# Development setup

+`npm install`

-`npm --install`
+`npm start`

-`npm start` # open localhost:3000 in your browser
+#open localhost:3000 on your browser

+Test the app : `npm test`

 OR

 https://MehdiDr.github.io/simple-todo-list-app/

-# Development setup

-Install the dependencies : `npm install --save-dev`

-Test the app : `npm test`

-#Release / version ? history

-TO DO